- Identify the anatomical planes of orientation when looking at the CNS.

 - Define and differentiate between projection fibers, association fibers and commissural fibers.

-- Review of cranial nerves on a whole brain and brainstem specimens.
+- Review the cranial nerves on whole brain and brainstem specimens.

-- Correlation of surface anatomy to cross sectional anatomy in the brainstem.
+- Correlate the surface anatomy to cross-sectional anatomy in the brainstem.

 Additional Site Resources